Participant

 • Registration fee for the participating car

-• Participation fee incl.
-3×6 meter tent in the riding yard per participating car
+• Including 3×6 meter tent in the riding yard.

-• Possibility of expansion to 3x9 meter tent for an additional price
+• Possibility of floor in tent and expansion to 3x9 meter tent for additional price

 • Space for storing service carts etc. behind the tent, max.
 3500 kg